tyonas9/streamlit_sample/Readme.md

 ### Instructions on how to run it locally

+1. Create your environment and a folder to put the application (e.g. main.py)
+2. Install streamlit library : pip install streamlit
+    1. to check : in python environment type - import streamlit (if no errors when running, then it's all good)
+4. To run the app : streamlit run main.py
+5. Copy paste the local URL on your browser to see the

 ### Deploy streamlit App on AWS EC2
 1. Create an AWS account